buddycloud/buddycloud.com/slate/source/includes/_media.md

 ???
 ```

-Enables media file and metadata uploading and modification.
+This call enables media and media-metadata uploading and modification.

 Posting new media will return the object `id` and metadata.